opengeospatial/CRS-Deformation-Models/README.md

 This work is closely aligned with the work of the [GGXF (Geodetic Gridded data exchange format)](https://github.com/opengeospatial/CRS-Gridded-Geodetic-data-eXchange-Format) team.

+This work has culminated in the OGC Abstract Specification [Topic 24 – Functional Model for Crustal Deformation](https://docs.ogc.org/as/22-010r4/22-010r4.html) ( the current version is maintained on the [OGC Abstract specification page](https://www.ogc.org/standards/as/))

 ## Active discussions

-The current version of the draft abstract specification document is available as a [PDF document](https://github.com/opengeospatial/CRS-Deformation-Models/raw/master/products/specification/abstract-specification-functional-model-for-crustal-deformation.pdf).
+If there are any pending updates to the specification they will be available in this github repository as a [PDF document](https://github.com/opengeospatial/CRS-Deformation-Models/raw/master/products/specification/abstract-specification-functional-model-for-crustal-deformation.pdf).

 To comment on this document please raise  a [github issue](https://github.com/opengeospatial/CRS-Deformation-Models/issues).
 (Note: this requires you to have or create a github login).

 The asciidoc source code for the abstract specification is in the [products/specification](https://github.com/opengeospatial/CRS-Deformation-Models/tree/master/products/specification) folder.
 The [github issue log](https://github.com/opengeospatial/CRS-Deformation-Models/issues?q=is%3Aissue) also contain a body of discussion.